 Everyone should participate as equals.
 It defeats the purpose of the book to look to an individual as your group's leader.

 Please consider hosting these meetings around a group meal, or at least have some kind of snacks and drinks available.

 For this optional session, a group meal is highly recommended

-- Share personal stories about each person's church experience, so far
+Share personal stories about each person's church experience

 Optional Individual activity

 Co-housing isn’t the only way to create community.
 But we can probably learn a few things from people who are pursuing community this way.
 Before the next meeting, watch this commercial and also watch all the videos in this playlist.